kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 The eviction request controller reconciles EvictionRequests and picks the highest priority interceptor from `.spec.interceptors` and sets its `interceptorClass` to the `.status.activeInterceptorClass`.
-If `.status.activeInterceptorCompleted` is true and the pod exists or `.spec.progressDeadlineSeconds` has elapsed since `.status.progressTimestamp`, then the eviction request controller sets `status.activeInterceptorClass` to the next highest priority interceptor from `.spec.interceptors`.
+If `.status.activeInterceptorCompleted` is true and the pod exists or `.spec.progressDeadlineSeconds` has elapsed since `.status.progressTime`, then the eviction request controller sets `status.activeInterceptorClass` to the next highest priority interceptor from `.spec.interceptors`.
 During the switch to the new interceptor, the eviction request controller will also
 - Set `.status.activeInterceptorCompleted` field to false.
-- Update`.status.progressTimestamp` to the present time.
+- Update`.status.progressTime` to the present time.
 - Set `.status.expectedInterceptorFinishTime` to nil.
 - Set `.status.message` to indicate that the interceptors have been switched.